Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## Procedure when re-registering device in Cumulocity tenant

-1. Delete entries MQTTUSER und MQTTPASSWORD from the file "config.txt" stored on the SD card
+1. Delete entries MQTTUSER und MQTTPASSWORD from the file `config.txt` stored on the SD card
 2. Delete XDK from Cumulocity Tenant.
 Navigate to the device in the Cockpit and delete device
 3. Restart XDK and register XDKs again as before